When Art Becomes a Protest: The Role of Artists in Political Movements

 The "Stay Out of Politics" Delusion

-More than that, the demand for artists to “stay out of politics" is, ironically, political in itself.
-It’s an attempt to control narrative, to sanitise discomfort, to keep art safely within the boundaries of decoration rather than disruption.
-But artists, like all people, live in the world they create in.
-Expecting them to ignore its injustices is not just unrealistic… it’s absurd.
+More than that, the demand for artists to “stay out of politics" is, ironically, one of the most political statements one can make.
+It is never a neutral request.
+It is an attempt to control the narrative, to sanitise discomfort, and to keep art safely within the boundaries of decoration rather than disruption.
+This demand is almost exclusively levied against those whose work challenges the status quo or gives voice to the marginalised.
+It is a mechanism of power, designed to preserve a comfortable silence.

 When Protest Becomes a Product

 This commodification of rebellion is perhaps one of the biggest threats to true protest art.
-When brands co-opt resistance to sell sneakers, and when musicians write “revolutionary" anthems pre-approved by their record labels, one has to ask — at what point does art stop challenging the system and start working for it?
-A protest piece that offends no one, demands nothing, and sits comfortably within the parameters of acceptability is not protest.
-It’s marketing.
+It is the system's most ingenious defence mechanism: not censorship, but absorption.
+When luxury brands co-opt the iconography of resistance to sell sneakers, and when musicians write “revolutionary" anthems pre-approved by their record labels, we must ask — at what point does art stop challenging the system and start working for it?
+This process neuters the danger of dissent by transforming it into a consumable lifestyle choice.
+It allows us to wear our politics, stream our protests, and feel virtuous without ever confronting the uncomfortable realities that true change requires.

 Art’s Radical Power in the Digital Age

 The revolution, as they say, will not be televised.
-But it will most certainly be painted, sung, sculpted, and spray-painted onto an unsuspecting politician’s campaign billboard.
+But it will most certainly be painted, sung, sculpted, and probably spray-painted onto an unsuspecting politician’s campaign billboard.

 S xoxo